schmittrobert/OSC_rotations/README.md

 ## Run the project

 Clone the repo into the Plugins folder of your project.
 If there isn't one yet, simply create one directly in the project folder.
-In Unreal go to edit -> plugins and search for OSC_rotations.
+In Unreal go to *edit->plugins* and search for OSC_rotations.
 Set the check mark and restart your project.
 Place the VRPawn from the content Bowser in your scene/on your camera.
 To use the plugin with your own UI, copy the event graph from the TestUI into yours and adjust the On Pressed events.

 ## Troubleshooting